FreeCAD/FreeCAD-documentation/wiki/Testing.md

 There are various ways of running tests using [Python\'s unittest library](https://docs.python.org/3/library/unittest.html).
 FreeCAD\'s test framework removes some of the boiler plate for the most common cases.

-Run all tests defined in a python module:
+Run all tests defined in a Python module:
 ```python
 import Test, TestFemApp
 Test.runTestsFromModule(TestFemApp)
 ```

-Run all tests defined in a python class:
+Run all tests defined in a Python class:
 ```python
 import Test, femtest.app.test_solver_calculix
 Test.runTestsFromClass(femtest.app.test_solver_calculix.TestSolverCalculix)